clem0316/clem0316/README.md

 <br/>

-After many years of marriage with the cinema, I am now passionate about the code !
+After many years of marriage with the cinema as a Sound Designer, I am now passionate about the code !

 &#127909; &#10145; &#127979;      &#128284;    :small_orange_diamond: APPRENTICESHIP :small_orange_diamond: